Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 * Major type 6: optional semantic tagging of other major types
 * Major type 7: floating-point numbers, simple data types with no content, and the "break" stop code

-Unlike JSON, CBOR supports maps with non-trivial keys.
+Unlike JSON, CBOR supports maps with structured map keys, such as instances of user-defined classes.
-Some parsers, such as [`jackson-dataformat-cbor`](https://github.com/FasterXML/jackson-dataformats-binary), don't support this feature.
+However, some parsers, such as [`jackson-dataformat-cbor`](https://github.com/FasterXML/jackson-dataformats-binary), don't support them.

 > For a JSON workaround, see [Allow structured map keys](serialization-json-configuration.md#allow-structured-map-keys).
 >